Álvaro Ulcué Chocué

-Álvaro Ulcué Chocué (July 16, 1943 – November 10, 1984) was a Colombian Catholic priest and a member of the Paez people that became an activist in the defense of the rights of his people, as well as ethnic minorities and poor people of his country.
+Álvaro Ulcué Chocué (July 16, 1943 – November 10, 1984) was a Colombian Catholic priest and a member of the Paez people who became an activist in the defense of the rights of his people, as well as other ethnic minorities and poor people of his country.
 He used to denounce cases of violence and abuses of power, especially during his homilies.
-His intention to organize his people to recover the ancestral lands, created tensions with landowners that accused him of uprising.
+His intention to organize his people to recover their ancestral lands created tensions with landowners, who accused him of an uprising.
 He was murdered by two men on November 10, 1984 in Santander de Quilichao.
 The crime remains unpunished.

 Life

-He was the son of María Soledad Chocué Peña and José Domingo Ulcué Yajué, who was governor of the Indigenous Council.
-Ulcué could start his formal education only when he was 11 in the school of Pueblo Nuevo, Caldono, Cauca.
-The school was run by the nuns founded by Mother Laura.
-He finished his primary at the Indocrespo, a residence for Catholic indigenous young people in Guadarrama (Antioquia Department) intended to ordain indigenous clergy in Colombia.
-He continued his education at the Minor Seminar of Popayán run by the Congregation of the Most Holy Redeemer, but after 4 years, he had to stop due to financial problems.
-He became teacher first in San Benito Abad (Sucre) and then at his own indigenous shelter in Cauca.
-But the Archdioceses and the sisters of Mother Laura helped him to finish his dream to become a priest and they paid the studies at the Seminary of Popayán.
-He finished theology in the seminary of Ibagué.
+Ulcué was the son of María Soledad Chocué Peña and José Domingo Ulcué Yajué, who was governor of the Indigenous Council.
+Ulcué did not start his formal education, in the school of Pueblo Nuevo, Caldono, Cauca, until the age of eleven.
+The school was run by the nuns of the foundation of Mother Laura.
+Ulcué finished his primary education at the Indocrespo, a residence for Catholic indigenous young people in Guadarrama, Antioquia Department, which was intended to train indigenous clergy.
+He continued his education at the Minor Seminar of Popayán, run by the Congregation of the Most Holy Redeemer, but after four years he had to stop, due to financial problems.
+He became a teacher, first in San Benito Abad, Sucre, and then at his own indigenous shelter in Cauca.
+But the Archdioceses and the sisters of Mother Laura helped him to achieve his dream of becoming a priest, paying for his studies at the Seminary of Popayán.
+He finished studying theology in the seminary of Ibagué.